Medical Malpractice Lawyers Representing Clients in Baltimore, MD

 Just like other personal injury claims, medical malpractice claims can also allow you to secure compensation for noneconomic damages.
 However, Maryland caps the amount of compensation a plaintiff in a medical malpractice claim can secure for pain and suffering.
 Even if they suffered catastrophic injuries, Maryland caps noneconomic damages at $845,000 for lawsuits filed in the year 2021, and there is a consistent, historic $15,000 per-year increase to this cap.
 For example, the cap was $830,000 for medical malpractice claims filed in 2020, and it is reasonable to expect the cap to increase to $860,000 for claims filed in 2022.
 The noneconomic cap is a little higher when there are more than one surviving legal wrongful death beneficiary.

-Find Legal Counsel at Peter Angelos Law in Baltimore, MD Today
+Find a Competent Baltimore Personal Injury Lawyer at Peter Angelos Law Today

 An incident of medical malpractice has the potential to negatively impact you and your loved ones for years to come.
 If you agreed to a doctor’s care while expecting safe and effective treatment and instead suffered additional injuries and economic losses, a medical malpractice claim is your best option for recovery.
 However, pursuing medical malpractice claims is difficult unless you have reliable legal counsel on your side.
 When you choose Peter Angelos Law to handle your medical malpractice claim, you are investing in the success of your case and the quality of your recovery.